farukaydogan/Eduport-webestica-Clone/README.md

 # Eduport-webestica-Clone

-This project is  a clone of [Eduport.webestica.com](https://eduport.webestica.com/)
+This Repos is  a clone of [Eduport.webestica.com](https://eduport.webestica.com/) Eduport is made With Bootstrap 5
+This is Theme Repo
 KODLINE SOFTWARE AND TECHNOLOGY LIMITED CO.

 ## [LIVE DEMO](http://eduportdotwebestica.farukaydogan.com)